Core academic requirements

 If you have completed the TCPS 2: CORE (Course on Research Ethics) tutorial, you must still take GRAD 7300.
 These courses are complementary, not redundant to one another.

-- Social and behavioural sciences
+- Communication, Social Responsibility and Impact

 All students, including those in a pre-master's program, are required to complete GRAD 7300 Research Integrity Tutorial prior to applying to any ethics boards which are appropriate to the student’s research; or, no later than within the first three terms of their graduate program.